-(2) The subject is an 8.31 acre strip of undeveloped land lying north of the 128 Avenue alignment, east of the Coventry subdivision in NE Calgary.
+(2) The subject is an 10.812 acre triangle of undeveloped land lying north of the 128 Avenue alignment, east of the Coventry subdivision in NE Calgary.
 In this location, 128 Avenue is physically non-existent.
-The C.P.Rail right-of-way forms the subject's west boundary.
-Nose Creek meanders through a shallow coulee parallel to the east boundary of the subject.
-Based on the evidence submitted, the parcel appears land-locked, with no physical access.
+Nose Creek meanders through the subject, essentially severing the parent parcel into four pieces.
+Based on the evidence submitted, the parcel appears landlocked, with no physical access.
 The land is designated Special Purpose - Future Urban Development (S-FUD), in accordance with the City of Calgary Land Use Bylaw.